arnog/mathlive/USAGE_GUIDE.md

 ## Rendering Math Automatically

-Math in a web page can automatically be rendered after the page has loaded using the optional `auto-render` module.
+Math in a web page will automatically be rendered after the page has loaded using the optional `auto-render` module.

 By default, any text that is enclosed with the following delimiters